kr-colab/ReLERNN/README.md

 This repository contains the code and instructions required to run ReLERNN, and includes example files to ensure everything is working properly.

 ## Recommended installation on linux
-We recommend that you use pip to install ReLERNN and all of its dependencies.
+Install `tensorflow-gpu` on your system.
+Directions can be found [here](https://www.tensorflow.org/install/gpu).
+We recommend using tensorflow version 1.13.1.
+You will need to install the CUDA toolkit and CuDNN as well as mentioned in the docs above.

+Further dependencies for ReLERNN can be installed with pip.
 This is done with the following command:

 ```